About the Laboratory

-Our location in the largest medical center in the world makes us ideally suited for taking a systems approach combating antibiotic resistance.
-This work was initially funded by a new investigator award from the Burroughs Wellcome Fund, was supplemented by an award from Applied Biosystems, and has been NIH funded since 2004.
+Established in August 1997, the Zechiedrich laboratory is located in the largest medical center in the world.
+We take a systems approach to antibiotic resistance, work initially funded by a New Investigator award from the Burroughs Wellcome Fund, a genome sequencing award from Applied Biosystems, and the NIH since 2004.

-The multidisciplinary research in the laboratory provides ample opportunity for trainees.
-Dr. Zechiedrich has trained 10 postdoctoral fellows, 16 graduate students, three post-baccalaureate students, 19 undergraduate students, and three high school students.
+The multidisciplinary research in the laboratory provides ample opportunity for training.
+Dr. Zechiedrich has trained nine previous and one current postdoctoral fellows, 12 former and four current graduate students, three former and one current post-baccalaureate students, 21 former undergraduate students, and three high school students in addition to hosting three visiting professors.
 She has published and lectured nationally on mentoring and was Baylor College of Medicine’s BRASS Mentor of the Year in 2013.
-Former trainees from the Zechiedrich lab now contribute to science in multiple different capacities.
-They are college professors, company scientists and CEO's, medical doctors, science writers, postdoctoral fellows, or are involved in K12 education.
+Former trainees from the Zechiedrich laboratory continue to contribute to science in multiple different capacities.
+They are college professors, company scientists and CEO's, medical doctors, science writers, postdoctoral fellows, and leaders in K12 education.